tair-opensource/TairGis/README.md

 > RADIUS: Enter longitude, latitude, distance and radius units (m for meters, km for kilometers, ft for feet, mi for miles) to search, for example RADIUS 15 37 200 km .
 > MEMBER: Select the existing POINT in the current area as the search origin, and specify the radius to search.
 The value order is polygon name (field), radius (distance), radius unit (m means meter, km means kilometer, ft means feet, mi for miles), such as MEMBER Agrigento 100 km.
 > GEOM: Set the search range according to the WKT format, which can be any polygon, such as GEOM 'POLYGON((10 30,20 30,20 40,10 40))'.
 > COUNT: Used to limit the number of returned items, such as COUNT 3.
+> LIMIT: The difference between Limit and Count is: Limit is completed during the search process, as long as limit elements are searched, the search will stop; but Count is filtering after searching all elements.
 > ASC|DESC: Used to control the return information to be sorted by distance.
 ASC means sorting from near to far according to the center position; DESC means sorting from far to near.
 > WITHDIST: Used to control whether to return the distance between the target point and the search origin.
 > WITHOUTWKT: It is used to control whether to return the WKT information of the polygon.
 If this parameter is added, the WKT information of the polygon will not be returned.
 >
 > Note: Only one of RADIUS, MEMBER and GEOM can be used at the same time.

-#### return value
+#### Return value
 > Successful execution: the number of target points hit and WKT information.
 > area does not exist: empty list or set.
 > In other cases, return the corresponding exception information.